We also received a free Kid’s Passport, which has been so much fun!

 The image below is a screen shot of the “Are you ready?” page from Semester 1, Lesson 1.

 What We Thought About Let’s Go Geography

-My children’s favorite parts were coloring the country flags then finding them on our big map, marking oceans and mountains on their blank printable maps from Let’s Go Geography, and learning more about the places we have discussed in the past.
+My children’s favorite parts were coloring us state flags then finding them on our big map, marking oceans and mountains on their blank printable maps from Let’s Go Geography, and learning more about the places we have discussed in the past.
 We began with lessons 1-3, then skipped around in Semester 1, to other countries they were familiar with.

 They really enjoyed making their passport, and adding the flags to each page.
 Their daddy travels and has shown them his old passport, which is pretty special.
 They keep their passports in their pencil boxes so they are always on hand.